mekas/mb1313600022/README.md

 Feedback: Add mockup for report page.

 Answer: I added report page mockup sir.
 I want to show the report response as a Toast sir.

+Answer: Sorry, but if its' a toast.
+I can't accept this idea.
+Due to over simplicity of the functions (Just a URL scan).
+At least the report need to be further processed.

 ### 1313618014 (Muhammad Ardani) Pending
 I want to make an application that will show football leagues & cups include livescore etc.